bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:10:13

 Yeah exactly, and there have been different bases in use, right?
 So base 360 I believe was used by Babylonians, or maybe base 60.
 And then for computers we tend to use base 2 internally, because chips are either on or off, so it's 0 or 1, so a long series of 0s and 1s.
-And you can express any number of that now in order to read machine code typically you would use hexadecimal which is base 16 so that is 0 to 9 and then a to F mm-hmm yeah and right and so base 58 is basically this 58 possible characters to express something with.
+And you can express any number of that now in order to read machine code typically you would use hexadecimal which is base 16 so that is 0 to 9 and then a to F mm-hmm yeah and right and so base58 is basically this 58 possible characters to express something with.

 Aaron Van Wirdum: 00:10:51